-Ethiopia is a journey of discovery to the lands once traversed by caravans of the Queen of Sheba.
+Ethiopia ancient north is a journey of discovery to the lands once traversed by caravans of the Queen of Sheba.
 Few nations, if any, can boast the historic splendour of Ethiopia.
 From its rock-hewn churches, still places of living worship, to the ancient historical traditions and magnificent cultures.

 Ethiopia, is a nation of surprises, full of diversity and contrast, from the ancient to the modern.
-Legend has it that Emperor Menelik I, the son of the Queen of Sheba and King Solomon, brought the Ark of the Covenant from Jerusalem to Axum, where he settled and established one of the world’s longest known, uninterrupted monarchical dynasties
+Legend has it that Emperor Menelik I, the son of the Queen of Sheba and King Solomon, brought the Ark of the Covenant from Jerusalem to Aksum, where he settled and established one of the world’s longest known, uninterrupted monarchical dynasties

 Our journey is one of ease and comfort and full of fascinating cultural legacies.
 It is a tour offering superb value and over and above the extensive sightseeing programme, we have included virtually all meals, leaving little additional expenditure throughout the tour.
 Your camera will capture images never to be forgotten.

 ***Due to the uncertainty of the past conflict that happened in the Northern Tigary region during the pandemic we decided for the safety of our guests to modify the itinerary and not visit this Tigary region of Gheralta and Aksum in 2024.